evvskx/Zippy/README.md

 # 🚀 Zippy (WIP)

-A simple and fast way to download multiple OS ISOs.
+A hassle-free way to download multiple OS ISOs

 ## 🔧 How to run